mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Business Facilities.md

 - _**Order: Craft.**_ Equipment to fabricate metal goods (Smith's Tools).
 - ***Order: Craft.*** (Requires level 9): You hirelings can make common/uncommon armaments.
 - **Financial:** +10 GP/level per turn on your business.
+- ***Upgrade.*** This facility starts with 2 hirelings.
+You can pay 2'000GP to upgrade it, increasing the hireling capacity to 4.
+This also increases the defense die to a **d8**.

 ### Storehouse
 _Function: Financial + Defensive_